BiernatPiotr/smog/Readme.md

 #### Precipitation

 We can see that blue line is almost horizontal - there is increase only for very small values.
 Probably linear model is also biased by that low values.
-I would even said that that impact is coming from zero value i.e. no precipitation, and for the rest values the amount of precipitation has no impact on smog.
+I would even say that that impact is coming from zero value i.e. no precipitation, and for the rest values the amount of precipitation has no impact on smog.
 We can examine it by creating new binary variable 'IfPrecipitation' that has two values: one for precipitation greater than zero and other otherwise.
 Finally I would plot models again only for values greater than zero.

 ![PM10 on precipitation](plots/precipMM.png)